 Mordants are chemicals that bind to both the fibre and color, acting as a bridge to attach color molecules to your wool.
 This chemical is the safest of a handful of options and is popular with many natural dyers.
 It will only bind color to protein fibres, not cellulose ones–so color taken by the wool may not be taken up the same way by any blended fibres (like cotton, hemp, linen, or nylon).

 Cream of Tartar adds a little softness back into your bath and prevents your wool from feeling too crunchy at the end of the dyeing process.

 I’ve used shavings for my experiment here, but this can be hard to find.
 You can easily substitute any wood-based dye powder or shaving (osage, cutch, quebracho, applewood, logwood) for brazilwood.

 For this dye experiment, I am using Knomad Bristle, a 70% Fine Organic Merino Wool blended with 30% hemp.
-Hemp might retain some dye, but because it is a cellulose fiber, and we are mordanting for protein fibers, any color retention is not reliable.
+Hemp might retain some dye, but because it is a cellulose fibre, and we are mordanting for protein fibres, any color retention is not reliable.
 This will result in a softly heathered yarn!

 Brazilwood makes bright orange and red marks that are hard to wash out!
 Don’t risk your favorite clothes while dyeing.

 Rubber gloves or kitchen gloves, which can be re-used multiple times, are my preference here.
 While most natural dyes are perfectly safe to handle with your hands, you’ll be washing, rinsing, and in and out of the water a lot, which can damage your nails and cuticles.
 Keep those knitting hands pretty and get some gloves.